seamplex/feenox/doc/sds.md

 Besides purely algebraic expressions, FeenoX can handle point-wise defined functions which can then be used in algebraic expressions.
 A useful example is allowing material properties (e.g. Young modulus) to depend on temperature.
 Consider a simple plane-strain square\ $[-1,+1]\times[-1,+1]$ fixed on one side and with a uniform tension in the opposite one while leaving the other two free.
 The square's Young modulus depends on temperature according to a one-dimensional point-wise defined function $E_\text{carbon}(T)$ given by pairs stated according to one of the many material properties tables from ASME\ II and interpolated using Steffen's method.
-Althouhg in this example the temperature is given as an algebraic expression of space, in particular
+Although in this example the temperature is given as an algebraic expression of space, in particular

 $$T(x,y)~[\text{ºC}] = 200 + 350 \cdot y$$